-Note: This is a guest post by Denise Barry
+Note: This is a guest essay by Denise Barry.

 Growing up, I didn’t really look like anyone in my family.
 Adults would study me and proclaim that I must have come from the milk man.
 When I was mad at my family, for whatever reason, I’d use this as a tool to feel sorry for myself, casting myself as the outsider.